-Canon 6D Mark II versus Sony A7R
+Canon 6D Mark II vs Sony A7R

 The Canon EOS 6D Mark II and the Sony Alpha A7R are two enthusiast cameras that were revealed to the public, respectively, in June 2017 and October 2013.
 The 6D Mark II is a DSLR, while the A7R is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 26 megapixel, whereas the Sony provides 36.2 MP.
+The Canon has a resolution of 26 megapixels, whereas the Sony provides 36.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R is notably smaller (25 percent) than the Canon 6D Mark II.
 Moreover, the A7R is substantially lighter (39 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.